Jatin-debug04/Jatin-debug04/README.md

 open_to:
   - Data Analyst / Business Analyst / BI Analyst roles
-  - India-based MNCs and consulting firms
+  - All MNCs and consulting firms
 ```

 ## `> connect`